Construction of 2-bubbles for the energy critical bi-harmonic Schr\"odinger equation: Bootstrap procedure: proof of Theorem

 \section{Bootstrap procedure: proof of Theorem \ref{main}}

 The aim of this section is basically to prove that the assumptions we used in Proposition \ref{lem3.1} indeed hold true.
-Once it is done, Theorem \ref{main} will follow quite easily.
+Once it is done, Theorem \ref{main} will follow by using a Brower fixed point argument.
 In a first time, we will choose a 'good' initial data at time $T$, namely we take $u(T)=-iW +W_{\lambda_0}+g_0$ where $\lambda_0 \approx |T|^{-\frac{2}{N-12}} $ and $g_0$ satisfies appropriate orthogonality conditions. \begin{lem} There exists $T_0<0$ such that for all $T\leq T_0$ and for all $\lambda^0$, $a_1^0$, $a_2^0$ satisfying

 there exists $g^0 \in X^2 = \dot{H}^3 (\R)^N \cap \dot{H}^2 (\R^N)$ satisfying

 Moreover, $g^0$ is continuous in the $X^2$ topology with respect to the parameters $\lambda^0$, $a_1^0$ and $a_2^0$. \end{lem}